petrroll/mff-stuff/multiagent_systems/notes.md

 - agent doesn't have to be honest about capabilities, doesn't have to finish an assigned task
 - if possible benevolence is a good strategy

-- if system too comples -> common goal can be hard to identify
+- if system too complex -> common goal can be hard to identify
 - possible conflicts between common goal and goals of individual agents

 - sometimes better to consider selfish agents